qsafe-af/qsafe.af/src/decoders/README.md

 ### Basic Usage

-The decoder is automatically used by the BlockEvents component:
+The decoder is automatically used by the ExtrinsicEvents component:

 ```typescript
 import { decodeEnhancedEvents } from './decoders/eventDecoder';